 What to expect from the Chi Cygnids

-As recently as September 4, 2025, cameras belonging to the Astronomical Society of the Caribbean detected a few slow-moving Chi Cygnid meteors from Puerto Rico.
+As recently as September 4, 2025, cameras belonging to the Astronomical Society of the Caribbean detected a few faint and slow-moving Chi Cygnid meteors from Puerto Rico.
 At least, they appeared to radiate from the constellation Cygnus, so we believe they were Chi Cygnids.
+Plus, they were slow-moving!

 During the 2020 return of this shower, low-light cameras detected 449 meteors identified as likely shower members.
-This doesn’t guarantee we’ll see hundreds this year, but we can try to catch some of these episodic meteors.
+That’s 449 total meteors, not 449 per hour!
+How many per hour might you see?
+Maybe one or two.
+But we can try to catch some of these episodic meteors.

 Where should you look to see this strange meteor shower?